-- 1. Run the shell command if config -a.
+- 1. Run the shell command netstat -in.
 Compare the output of this command with the contents of the /etc/hosts file to ensure that the node IP is listed. - 2.
-Run the shell command nslookup to see if the host is reachable. - As the oracle user, attempt to connect to the node with ssh or rsh.
+Run the shell command nslookup to see if the host is reachable. - 3.
+As the oracle user, attempt to connect to the node with ssh or rsh.
 If you are prompted for a password, then user equivalence is not set up properly.
+The installer should configure SSH for you.
+If you are unable to use automatic SSH configuration, then review the section Appendix D.1, "Configuring SSH Manually on All Cluster Nodes."